 It’s a very short term strategy and one that, for most people, won’t yield very good results.

-That’s not to say that there aren’t people making huge amounts of money from ads and Adsense.
+That’s not to say that there aren’t people making money from ads and Adsense.
 There are.
 But most of them have a pretty solid plan and know how to seriously drive the right types of traffic.

 This type of immediate earning strategy rarely works.